Monument Wealth Management Articles

 • Cash-flow analysis and modeling that tests the success of different PWD scenarios with conforming investment plans and portfolios.
 We discuss the benefits of each different scenario and help guide you in picking the one that best fits your goal and risk profile while always considering how your estate plan, taxes, and other issues that matter most to you (like charitable giving or passing down wealth to the next generation) factor into the picture.

-• A recommended comprehensive investment portfolio to meet the unique needs of your PWD, managed in-house by our Monument Portfolio Management Team to reduce costs while managing taxes and turnover.
+• A recommended investment portfolio to meet the unique needs of your PWD, managed in-house by our Monument Portfolio Management Team to reduce costs while managing taxes and turnover.

 • Ongoing reviews and actionable advice that capture the dynamic realities of life as it unfolds.